rudeboybert/rudeboybert.github.io/research/installing_geo_libraries.md

 Terminal and then
     + Run the command: `sudo xcodebuild -license`
     + Scroll to the bottom and `agree` to the licence.
-    + Open a new tab by pressing command+T and run the command: `xcode-select --install`
+    + Open a new tab by pressing command+T and run the command: `sudo xcode-select --install`

 #### Windows Users